dsi-clinic/tutorial-project/README.md

 1. **Build Docker Image**: Build the Docker image for this project by running `make build`

 1. **Start a Docker Container with a Jupyter Server**: Run `make jupyter`.

-Copy and paste the url that looks something like `http://localhost:8888/lab` into your browser.
-This should open a Jupyter Lab server where you can run the `geocode-clean.ipynb` notebook
+1. **Access JupyterLab** Copy and paste the url that looks something like [http://localhost:8888/lab](http://localhost:8888/lab) into your browser.
+This should open a Jupyter Lab server where you can run the `geocode-clean.ipynb` notebook (located in the `notebooks` directory)

 1. **Follow the Notebook Instructions**: The notebook imports a script from `utils/geocode.py` and outputs a CSV file that now includes a latitude and longitude for each plant.